jasminas6389/sep10-freedom-project/blog/entry02.md

 ### Hardware Technologies:
 I learned about robotic surgery tools, like the da Vinci Surgical System.
 This lets doctors do surgery using robotic arms, which are super precise and can make smaller cuts so patients heal faster.
-[This link explain what the da Vinci system is.](https://health.utoledo.edu/clinics/urology/oldstuff/davinci/index.html) I also found out about wearable health monitors, like patches that track your heart rate or blood sugar.
+[This link explains what the da Vinci system is.](https://health.utoledo.edu/clinics/urology/oldstuff/davinci/index.html) I also found out about wearable health monitors, like patches that track your heart rate or blood sugar.
 These send information straight to doctors, so they can catch problems early.
 I think it’s really amazing how software and hardware work together in medicine.
 Most people don't even realize that technology is the reason we get faster results, safer treatments, and better care when we go to the doctor.

 ### How I Did My Research: